Mthe001/Magic-Ui/README.md

 ## Overview

 The **Plans Subscription App** is a dynamic web application that allows users to view various subscription plans and switch between monthly and yearly pricing options.
 Built using React, this app utilizes DaisyUI for UI components, providing a modern and responsive design.
-The toggle feature allows users to easily switch between pricing models, enhancing user experience.
+The toggle feature allows users to easily switch between pricing models, enhancing user experience.---->>
 The ! @ # $ %

 ## Features